AnaMal08/classes/finalproject/README.md

 ## Bicycling in DC

-Show the location of Capital Bakeshare stations and bike trails in Washington DC
+This project presents location of bike stations, bike trails and tourist attractions along the bike trails in Washington D.C.
+This map is zoomable and interactive.

 ### Data